30 Best Fantasy Books Readers Can’t Put Down

 11. His Dark Materials by Philip Pullman (1995)

 The Golden Compass, the first in this trilogy, pulls readers into an intricate world where human souls live alongside all people; these “daemons” appear in the form of animals.
 The story follows 12-year-old Lyra on an elaborate trek to the Arctic to discover what’s happening to so many missing children, including her best friend, Roger.

 12. The Lord of the Rings series by J.R.R.
 Tolkien (1954)

 The Lord of the Rings isn’t just the best-selling fantasy book of all time—it’s one the best-selling books of any genre, with more than 150 million copies sold in translations of 50-plus languages.
 J.R.R.
 Tolkien’s legendary saga, set in Middle-earth, offers readers well over a thousand pages of epic world-building filled with mesmerizing characters, including hobbits, wizards, talking trees, terrifying villains, warrior elves, and so much more.
-And, of course, just like with the excellent movie adaptations, there are a few entries in this series to keep you happily occupied.
+It’s most recent adaptation – Rings of Power, has found itself in the midst of a lot of controversy but has still been deemed one of the best TV shows of all time.
+Just like with the excellent movie adaptations, there are a few entries in this series to keep you happily occupied.

 13. The Time Quintet by Madeleine L’Engle (1962)

 Madeleine L’Engle’s beloved classic series begins with the Newbery Medal–winning A Wrinkle in Time, which remains one of the most thrilling fantasy novels for young readers.
 It’s a can’t-put-it-down page-turner that follows a young girl as she planet-hops across the universe to find her missing father.
 She visits worlds beyond imagination with her friend and kid brother along for the ride and three mystical witches offering guidance.

 14. Sorrowland by Rivers Solomon (2021)